...

 Answer

-The formal document you draft in response to the Original Petition for Divorce is called an “Answer.”
+You call the formal document you draft in response to the Original Petition for Divorce an “Answer.”
 This is the document we are going to learn how to draft and file in this article.

-At its most basic, an Answer is a response you file with the court.
-This lets the court know that you are planning to participate in the divorce process.
-It informs them that do not want the court grant a default judgment.
+At its most basic, an Answer is a response you file with the court, indicating your intention to participate in the divorce process.
+It informs the court that you do not want them to grant a default judgment.

-In Texas your answer should include a “general denial.”
-Many people I meet get confused about what a “general denial” means.
-All a general denial means is that you want your spouse to put on evidence of the things they are saying in their divorce petition.
-You are not saying the things in the divorce petition are untrue.
+In Texas, your answer should include a “general denial.”
+Many people I meet often confuse the term “general denial.”
+Essentially, a general denial means that you want your spouse to put on evidence of the things they are saying in their divorce petition.
+You are not stating that the things in the divorce petition are untrue.

 Why you need to file an Answer in a Divorce?

 Something that you may not realize is that a Divorce is a lawsuit.
-There are basically 2-3 things that the divorce lawsuit deal with.
-1st once the divorce is granted you will be divorced.
-Second it will divided up property and debts.
-Finally it will make provisions regarding any children of the marriage.
+There are basically 2-3 things that the divorce lawsuit deals with.
+First, once the court grants the divorce, you will officially be divorced.
+Second, it will divide up property and debts.
+Finally, it will make provisions regarding any children of the marriage.

-Once you are served with the lawsuit (the divorce papers) you will have very little time to respond.
-In Texas divorce papers there will be a long paper saying you have been sued.
-It also says you have until the Monday next following 20 days after service of the lawsuit to respond.
+Once the court serves you with the divorce papers, you will have very little time to respond.
+The Texas divorce papers will include a lengthy document stating that you have been sued.
+It also says you have until the Monday next following 20 days after the service of the lawsuit to respond.

 It is very important to respond by filing an answer.
 This prevents your spouse from being able to obtain a default judgment.